Test Catalog

 Note: CRMP-5 titers lower than 1:240 are detectable by recombinant CRMP-5 Western blot analysis.
 CRMP-5 Western blot analysis will be done on request on stored serum (held 4 weeks).
 This supplemental testing is recommended in cases of chorea, vision loss, cranial neuropathy, and myelopathy.
 Call 800-533-1710 to request CRMP-5 Western blot.

 Antibodies directed at onconeural proteins shared by neurons, glia, muscle, and certain cancers are valuable serological markers of a patient's immune response to cancer.
-They are not found in healthy subjects and are usually accompanied by subacute neurological symptoms and signs.
+They are not found in healthy subjects and are usually accompanied by subacute neurological signs and symptoms.
 Several autoantibodies have a syndromic association, but no autoantibody predicts a specific neurological syndrome.
 Conversely, a positive autoantibody profile has 80% to 90% predictive value for a specific cancer.
 It is not uncommon for more than one paraneoplastic autoantibody to be detected, each predictive of the same cancer.

 Negative results do not exclude cancer.